Medical Student Summer Internship

 Mentorship

-Clinical and non-clinical shadowing with your mentor and other hospital leaders
+Clinical and non-clinical shadowing with hospital leaders.

-Weekly or biweekly meetings with your mentor
+Weekly or bimonthly meetings with your mentor.

-Application Requirements:
+Application Process

 • Applicants must be a current (year one) University of Pennsylvania, Perelman School of Medicine student.

-• Letter of Interest
+• Letter of Interest (no more than one page)

 • CV